heuzin/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Middleware and Routing.

 - [ ] Describe Middleware?

+functions that have access to the request object (req), the response object (res), and the next middleware function in the application’s request-response cycle.

 - [ ] Describe a Resource?

+HTTP status code, useful information to the clients using our API.

 - [ ] What can the API return to help clients know if a request was successful?

+Sending back a 200 OK status code.

 - [ ] How can we partition our application into sub-applications?

+Express Routers, a way to split an application into sub-applications to make it more modular and easier to maintain and reason about.

 ## Project Setup